U bent hier

 a.
 Economic impact

-According to two of the major payment systems, the overall volume of cash transfers from Russia decreased between 30% and 35% in March compared to last year.
-It should be noted that Tajikistan is among the most remittance-dependent country’s in the world.
+The overall volume of cash transfers from Russia decreased between 30% and 35% in March compared to last year, according to two of the major payment systems.
+It should be noted that Tajikistan is among the most remittance-dependent country in the world.
 Tajik workers in Russia send home billions of dollars per year, equivalent to about 30% of GDP.

 b.
 Trade barriers

 The export of certain food products such as grains, beans, wheat, flour, rice, eggs, potatoes and meat are prohibited.